didriksn/machine-learning-with-brainjs/README.md

 When running with errorThresh being 0.01, the machine took exactly 20,000 iterations to complete it's training, but it still got 16% of the equations wrong because brainjs is bad when taking in tens of thousands of numbers.

-Each iteration takes exactly 5 miliseconds (0.73 big macs eaten for americans), so go figure how long it takes to run through 20,000 iterations.
+Each iteration takes exactly 5 miliseconds, so go figure how long it takes to run through 20,000 iterations.

 </br>